Data room trends: what's shifting in the VDR market and what you should care about

 Integration depth will increase.
 The deal stack - data room, cap table, eSign, CRM, legal workflow - will become more connected.
 Expect to see VDRs with native integrations into tools like AngelList, Carta, and DocuSign becoming a baseline expectation rather than a differentiator.

-Pricing will continue to compress for the startup segment.
+Pricing will continue to compress for the early-stage business segment.
 The entry point for a functional secure data room has dropped from thousands per month to under $150.
-That trend will continue as competition increases in the startup-focused tier.
+That trend will continue as competition increases in the tier.

 Data room trends over the years.